top of page

 WHERE DID ALL THE TOWELS GO?

-This poem hasn't been published yet... it's the title poem of the kid- and family-inspired chapbook I've been working on!
-This poem is truly non-fiction:"WHERE DID ALL THE TOWELS GO?!?!?!" is a frequent holler in this busy house of five.
+This unpublished, non-fiction work is the title poem of the family-inspired chapbook I'm currently working on!"WHERE DID ALL THE TOWELS GO?!?!?!" is a frequent holler in this busy house of five.

 bottom of page